-Before 2019, the State of Idaho required an Ignition Interlock Device only for a second DUI conviction, or a felony DUI conviction.
-From 2019 and forward, Idaho also requires first-time DUI offenders to equip their vehicles with an Ignition Interlock Device.
+Before 2019, the state of Idaho required an ignition interlock device only for a second DUI conviction or a felony DUI conviction.
+Starting January 1, 2019, Idaho also requires first-time DUI offenders to equip their vehicles with an ignition interlock device.

-An Ignition Interlock Device is a system that you install in your automobile’s ignition.
+An ignition interlock device is a system that you install in your automobile’s ignition.
 The device prevents the car from starting until you have blown into a mouth tube.
-If the machine registers any alcohol on your breath it will prevent your car from starting.
+If the machine registers any alcohol on your breath, it will continue to block the car from starting.

 When do I have to get the device installed on my car?

-The State of Idaho requires an installation of the device on your vehicle within ten days of reinstating your driver’s license after the mandatory driver’s license suspension is over.
-The court may give you a restricted driving permit to drive for work after it suspends your license.
+The state of Idaho requires installation of the device on your vehicle within ten days of reinstating your driver’s license once the mandatory driver’s license suspension is complete.
+The court may give you a restricted driving permit to drive to work or school after it suspends your license.
 You will not have the interlock device on your vehicle during the suspension.
 You will only be required to have the interlock after the driver’s license suspension is over.

 How long must I have the interlock on my car?

-The State of Idaho requires you to keep the interlock on your car for 1 year following the driver’s license suspension.
-What this means is, that even if you have been driving on a restricted work permit granted by the Court, it will still be a full year from the day your license is reinstated before you can drive without an interlock device again.
+The state of Idaho requires you to keep the interlock on your car for one year following the driver’s license suspension.
+Even if you have been driving on a restricted work permit granted by the court, it will still be a full year from the day your license is reinstated before you can drive without an interlock device again.

-The Court can grant an exception to the interlock requirement.
-Idaho Code 18-8002(12) states that:
+The court can grant an exception to the interlock requirement.
+Idaho Code 18-8002(12) states: